baalbek/stearnswharf/README.md

 stearnswharf
 ============
 Structural enginering with Matrix Statics.
-Elements, nodes, loads etc from XML files or a Postgresql database.
+Elements, nodes, loads etc from a Postgresql database.